ediboko1980/bootstrap/.github/CONTRIBUTING.md

 source files in [`/bootstrap/scss/`](https://github.com/twbs/bootstrap/tree/master/scss) and/or [`/bootstrap/js/src/`](https://github.com/twbs/bootstrap/tree/master/js/src) instead.

-Similarly, when contributing to Bootstrap's documentation, you should edit the documentation source files in
+Similarly, when contributing to Rocket's documentation, you should edit the documentation source files in
 [the `/bootstrap/site/content/docs/` directory of the `master` branch](https://github.com/twbs/bootstrap/tree/master/site/content/docs).
 **Do not edit the `gh-pages` branch.** That branch is generated from the